Fusarium oxysporum f.sp. betae: Environment

 The presence of the pathogen Fusarium oxysporum f.sp. betae is amplified by high temperatures found during planting season.
-It was found that temperatures 24° Celsius and higher led to a proliferation of the pathogen, Fusarium oxysporum f.sp. betae.
-There seems to be an optimal temperature, 25° Celsius, for the fungal spores to grow.
+It was found that temperatures 24 °C and higher led to a proliferation of the pathogen, Fusarium oxysporum f.sp. betae.
+There seems to be an optimal temperature, 25 °C, for the fungal spores to grow.
 Because fusarium yellows is caused by a fungal pathogen, high moisture conditions are optimal for the pathogen to infect the sugar beets.
 An ecosystem that is most beneficial to this pathogen is a low-lying field in high moisture conditions.
 The spores can multiply and infect at the greatest rate when there is a lot of water present.
 In addition, Fusarium oxysporum f.sp. betae is a xylem limited disease, therefore it needs water to be able to infect the rest of the plant once it gets into the roots.
 Another way the environment takes effect on the rate of disease is in soil conditions.
 This is due to the fact that Fusarium oxysporum f.sp. betae is a soil-borne pathogen.
 The rate of disease is affected by an ever-changing triangle between the fungal growth of Fusarium oxysporum f.sp. betae, physical and environmental factors in the soil, and rate of plant root growth.